BizShuk/bizshuk.github.io/resume/interview_question.md

 1. take up all things you have learned in previous jobs, that'll make  serveral different jobs on your resume more attractive. hiring manager love to hear how you've grown in your job
 2. show your interest in the industry you choose
 3. talk about positive thing , even you were suffering in past experience
-4. a life quote for youself and how you implement to your life.
+4. a life quote for youself and how you implement to your life. "know more , learn more , do more"
 5. 3 greatest achivements: survey system(with regional deployment), build user analyzing system.
 What? and How?
 6. how do you take challenge in previous?
 7. what did you like least about your last job?
 "The role didn't offer much growth potential." or "I didn't find the work fulfilling."